twooldridge/workshop/results.md

 ![image](https://github.com/user-attachments/assets/489ae4c4-7f00-4f12-8d86-33bd553d3451)

-No striking conclusions to draw here!
-Typically you would look at this on a whole genome level, and do some sort outlier analyses to identify the interesting parts.
+There are no striking conclusions to draw here!
+Typically, you would look at this on a whole genome level and do some sort of outlier analyses to identify the interesting parts.

-**Question** This is just a first pass analysis.
+> **Question** This is just a first-pass analysis.
 Can you imagine parameters that might be nice to change as we explore the data?